 Although it might seem a little bit difficult, building a woodworking bench is not too complicated if you have the right tools.

-Lastly, you'll also pay far less for designing and building your own workbench than you would buying one from a designer workshop.
-Plus you'll have a bench entirely built according to your needs.
+Lastly, you’ll also pay far less for designing and building your own workbench than you would be buying one from a designer workshop.
+Plus, you’ll have a bench entirely built according to your needs.